Charles Darwin once said, "Nothing exists for itself alone, but only about other forms of life."

 To attract these busy creatures, one can landscape for wildlife with the right backyard plants.
 For example, the tiny hummingbird enjoys dining on nectar-rich vegetation.
 Shrubs such as the azalea and rose of Sharon are lovely to grow in the yard, along with bleeding hearts, columbine, fuchsia, and petunia flowers of all colors.

 Cattails are found at the edge of wetlands.
 One is lucky to have a backyard that borders this rich wildlife food source.
-A cattail is best described as a corndog on a stem, and several creatures really like the vegetation for several reasons.
+A cattail is best described as a corndog on a stem, and several creatures like the vegetation for several reasons.
 Muskrats and certain fish will munch on the shoreline reed.
-Ducks and geese will build nests in them, and certain songbirds like to take the fluff from the flowers to line their nests.
+Ducks and geese will build nests in them, and sure songbirds like to take the fluff from the flowers to line their nests.

 One doesn't have to live high in the mountains and deep in the forest to see signs of wildlife roaming or flying about.
-Every backyard is a habitat and key piece to the ecosystem.
+Every backyard is a habitat and key piece of the ecosystem.
 Even a simple group of ferns make a nice addition to the menu.